professionaloverthinker/professionaloverthinker/README.md

-# Welcome to Nurgul Gubadova's GitHub Repository
+# Welcome to my Github

 Hello there!
 My name is Nurgul Gubadova and I am a project manager with a keen interest in technology projects.